 More than 4,000 judges and prosecutors have been sacked, and majority of them were placed behind bars.
 With the coup trials against tens of thousands of people are underway, a hard slog remains ahead for authorities to compensate the burning need for new judges.

-To the astonishment of Turkey’s opposition and legal experts, the Turkish Justice Ministry compromised the legal procedure for selection of new judges through an impartial, merit-based process.
+To the astonishment of Turkey’s opposition and legal experts, the Turkish Justice Ministry compromised the legal procedure for selection of new judges, bypassing an impartial, merit-based process.

 Earlier this month, the Turkish media reported that the Justice Ministry will hire new 2,750 judges and prosecutors.
 Of the needed positions, 750 of them will be recruited from attorneys.
 To fill the vacancies, there will be an exam on June 3, and then hearings by juries after exam results, the media reported.
 But despite the announcement, what happened was an entirely different story.